nicklockwood/Expression/README.md

 As mentioned above, AnyExpression supports the use of quoted string literals, delimited with either single quotes (') or double quotes (").
 Special characters inside the string can be escaped using a backlash (\).

-AnyExpression also supports array literals defined in square brackets, e.g. `[1, 2, 3]` or `['foo', 'bar', 'baz']`.
+AnyExpression supports array literals defined in square brackets, e.g. `[1, 2, 3]` or `['foo', 'bar', 'baz']`.
 Array literals can contain a mixture of value types and/or sub-expressions.

+You can also create `Range` or `ClosedRange` literals using the `..<` and `...` syntax.
+Ranges currently work with either `Int` or `String.Index` values.
+Ranges can be used in conjunction with subscripting syntax for slicing arrays and strings.

 # Example Projects